kaspanet/docs/Getting Started/Full Node Installation.md

 $ kaspaminer --miningaddr kaspa:<YOUR_CREATED_ADDRESS>
 ```

-**Note:** that the miner is single threaded, so it is best to run several instances of it to utilize more than one CPU core.
+**Note:** The miner is single threaded, so it is best to run several instances of it to utilize more than one CPU core.
 **Note:** Mining cannot start before the network is syncrhonized.
 In order to conserve your CPU, the miner will not start mining before the node is synced.
 Hence, it is expected to see a mining rate of 0 Hashes/second for a while as kaspad obtains the current network state.

 ### Mining on Additional Computers